robrich/kubernetes-hands-on-workshop/A-Docker/02-Hello-Docker/start/README.md

 4. Remove the stopped container using Step 6 below, then return to Step 3 to rebuild the image and rerun the container.

-5. Start the container using `docker run -p 3000:3000 hellonode:0.1` without the `-d` so the console output comes straight to your screen.
+5. Start the container using `docker run -p 3000:3000 hellonode:0.1` without the `-d` so the console output goes straight to your screen.

-6. When you're ready, use CNTRL-C to break out of the console, and get back to the host's terminal.
+6. When you're ready, use Cntrl-C to break out of the console, and get back to the host's terminal.

 Is port 3000 already in use on your machine?
 Change the host port to another port like 3001 with this command `docker run -p 3001:3000 hellonode:0.1`, then browse to `localhost:3001`.
-Notice that inside the container, the server is still listening on port 3000.
+Notice that - inside the container - the server is still listening on port 3000.

 Step 6: Stop and Remove the container
 -------------------------------------

 1. Run `docker container list` to see running containers.
-Note the `CONTAINER ID` and/or the `NAMES` of the running container.
+Note that the `CONTAINER ID` and/or the `NAMES` of the running container.

 2. Run `docker container stop ...` replacing `...` with the first few characters of the `CONTAINER ID` or the `NAMES` you found above.
 This stops the container.

-3. Run `docker container list` and note the container is now stopped.
+3. Run `docker container list` and note that the container is now stopped.

-4. Run `docker container list --all` to see all containers -- both stopped and started.
+4. Run `docker container list --all` to see all containers — both stopped and started.

 5. Run `docker container rm ...` replacing `...` with the first few characters of the `CONTAINER ID` or the `NAMES` you found above.
 This removes the container.

    The read-write layer for this container is now gone.
 Good thing we didn't save anything there.

 6. Run `docker image list`.
-The image is still there, only the container we created by running the image is gone.
+The image is still there; only the container we created by running the image is gone.

 Step 7: Change the code, rebuild, rerun